Fort Myers Tip-Off: Beach Division

+Palm Division

 2022

-The tournament is set to take place from November 21–23, 2022.
+The tournament took place from November 21–23, 2022.

 2021

 Florida, Ohio State, Cal and Seton Hall made up the four-team field for the 2021 Rocket Mortgage Fort Myers Tip-Off.
 The event was once again staged at Suncoast Credit Union Arena on the campus of Florida SouthWestern State College during Thanksgiving week.
 On June 16, The Fort Myers Tip-Off announced that it will expand to eight teams with two divisions, Beach and Palms.